mcha0019/Cell-Detection-and-Segmentation/README.md

 >“The primary focus is put on methods that exhibit better generalizability and work across most, if not all, of the already existing datasets, instead of developing methods optimized for one or a few datasets only.”

 In keeping with this focus on generalisability, the aim of this project was to develop a method that performs well across the range of datasets and microscope imaging modalities.
-Additionally, in my submission, an identical method was used on all datasets with no dataset specific tuning, meaning the challenge results give an accurate depiction of the capability of the method across datasets.
+Additionally, in my submission, an identical method was used on all datasets with no dataset specific tuning, meaning the challenge results give an accurate depiction of the capability of the method across many datasets.

 Recent submissions to the challenge have been dominated by the older U-Net architecture (2015) developed specifically for biomedical imaging applications.
 Instead of developing another U-Net based method, state-the-art Mask R-CNN and DeepLab architectures were used in this project to investigate their potential.